Personal profile

 Personal Statement

-Lorna Arnott is a Senior Lecturer in the School of Education, specialising in Early Childhood Education.
-She is also the Director for Early Years within the School.
+Lorna Arnott is a Reader in the Strathclyde Institute of Education, specialising in Early Childhood Lived Experiences and Play.
+She previously did a term as Director for Early Years within the Institute.

 The majority of her work focuses on children's exepriences before the age of five and therefore much of her research and teaching focuses on nursery provision.